aws-samples/amazon-managed-service-for-apache-flink-lifecycle-management-terraform/README.md

 ### 4. Terraform state backend

 Amazon S3 is used to store the Terraform state and Amazon DynamoDB for state locking and consistency checking.

-In the `./terraform` directory, create a file called `backend.conf`, or rename and edit [`./terraform/backend.conf-example`](terraform/backend.conf-example), with the following content:
+Edit the file  `./terraform/backend.conf` to match region and names of  S3 bucket and DynamoDB table that you have created.

 ```
 bucket = "your-s3-bucket-name"
 key = "terraform/terraform.tfstate"
 region = "us-east-1"
+dynamodb_table = "your-dynamodb-table`
 ```

 Replace `your-s3-bucket-name` and `your-dynamodb-table` with the name of the S3 bucket and DynamoDB table you created, and make sure `region` matches the AWS region you are working on.